 - Foster connects and community among those who are exploring the possibility of entering Religious Life

 The initiative is open to men and women who are undergraduate students or recent college graduates who are open to exploring Religious/Consecrated life, but who have not yet established a formal connection with a particular religious order.
-Vocational discernment is certainly not limited to that age range, but the questions of a discerner at that point are different and deserve a different space.
+(Vocational discernment is certainly not limited to that age range, but the questions of a discerner who has already been working and living on their own for years are particular and deserve a different space.)

-The Unveiling Religious Life Initiative will launch with a series of three Religious Life discernment events hosted on Zoom, beginning on Saturday, November 13, 2021, which will feature panelists from a variety of women’s and men’s religious orders.
+The Unveiling Religious Life Initiative offers 2 panel discussions hosted on Zoom that feature panelists from a variety of women’s and men’s religious orders.

-Upon completion of these three sessions, the Initiative will create discernment groups among those undergraduate and recent college graduate participants who seek to continue in the discernment process.
-These groups will meet on a regular basis either via Zoom to provide peer support and foster community in the discernment process.
+If desired by participants, the Initiative will create discernment groups among those undergraduate and recent college graduate participants who seek to continue in the discernment process.
+These groups will meet on a regular basis via Zoom to provide peer support and foster community in the discernment process.